delawaremathguy/ShoppingList14/README.md

 XCode 12 has finally stabilized (?), and I have also upgraded my iPhone to a more stable iOS14.2.
 So I felt it safe to make some refinements and possibly use features of iOS 14 in updating this project.

 This repository has been built using XCode 12.2 and will run under iOS 14.2.
-Please be sure to read the *What's New in ShoppingList14* section below, primarily for implementation and code-level changes.
+Please be sure to read the *What's New in ShoppingList14* section below, primarily for implementation and code-level changes that were made in producing the initial iOS 14 release.

 Here are recent updates either of importance (e.g., *bug fixes* or *UI changes*) or of possible coding interest (e.g., *code consolidation or reorganization*) since the first public release of December 4:

-### Update of 30 December.
+### Update of 5 January, 2021.

+* Fixed an issue where a shopping Item might be deleted in one AddOrModifyItemView in the app, while a second AddOrModifyItemView was still open on the Item in a different tab.  (*See comments in AddOrModifyItemView.swift*.)
+* Fixed an issue where a new Location was added, but it would not be immediately available to the Picker that allows you to associate it with an Item.

+### Previous Updates since the iOS 14 Release

-* Added the ability to send the current shopping list by email (which could then be printed, if you wish), using [MailView by Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView).
-With apology to the author, I have made a slight adjustment to the original parameter passing protocol used in MailView.
+* (30 Dec) Added the ability to send the current shopping list by email (which could then be printed, if you wish), using [MailView by Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView), albeit with apology to the author, since I have made a slight adjustment to the original parameter passing protocol used in MailView.
 Touch the *envelope* icon in the navigation bar in ShoppingListTabView to bring up the mailer (*active only if you have the capability to send mail, which will not be the case when running in the simulator*).
-* The PurchasedItemsTabView now has a button, top-leading in the navigation bar, to switch between a flat list and a sectioned list (of items purchased today, and then items purchased before then).
+* (30 Dec) The PurchasedItemsTabView now has a button, top-leading in the navigation bar, to switch between a flat list and a list of two sections (items purchased today, and items purchased before then).
-* Fixed a minor updating issue for the PurchasedItemsTabView for the case where the app was suspended while this view was on-screen, but you later made the app active again (*the concept of "today" may have changed while the app was inactive and the screen would not be updated*).
+* (30 Dec) Fixed a minor updating issue for the PurchasedItemsTabView for the case where the app was suspended while this view was on-screen, but the app became active at a later time (*the concept of "today" might have changed while the app was inactive*).
-* Removed the "Delete All Data" button in the Dev Tools tab (*it seemed to want to crash every now and then!*).
+* (30 Dec) Removed the "Delete All Data" button in the Dev Tools tab (*it seemed to want to crash every now and then!*).
 There's no reason why you need this: in the simulator, just delete the app and start over; on a device, you probably don't want to add sample data to get started anyway.

-### Previous Updates.

 * (26 Dec) Changed `ShoppingListDisplay` to rely on a @FetchRequest of Locations that have Items on the shopping list.
 This seems more natural, and the multi-section display code is easier to understand.
-It also fixes an updating problem created by having switched out `SelectableItemRowView` to rely on @ObservedObject.  (*Please open an Issue if you find that this or the use of @ObservedObject has broken the code*.)
+It also fixes an updating problem created by having switched out `SelectableItemRowView` to rely on @ObservedObject.  (*Please Open an Issue if you find that this or the use of @ObservedObject has broken the code*.)
 * (25 Dec) Rewrote much of the Discussion in `Item+Extensions.swift` to be, shall we say, *more accurate*.
 * (25 Dec) Perhaps it is due to iOS 14.2, but Core Data deletions no longer seem overly harmful to SwiftUI and @ObservedObject references.
 So `SelectableItemRowView` is now simplified, accepting an @ObservedObject reference to an `Item` (rather than a copy of its data).
-Together with nil-coalesced propeties on `Item`, this view appears to no longer require special care and feeding for item deletions.
+Together with nil-coalesced properties on `Item`, this view appears to no longer require special care and feeding for item deletions.
 Appropriate changes have been made to comments throughout the code and in the README.
 * (16 Dec) Consolidated the code in ShoppingListTabView, PurchasedItemsTabView, LocationsTabView, AddOrModifyItemView, and AddOrModifyLocationView to centralize a common rubric for opening an Alert that confirms a destructive action.
 The logic and code for implementing this is very simple. *See ConfirmationAlert.swift*.
 * ~~(7 Dec) Fixed an updating issue for `Item` when displayed in the shopping list or the purchased item list.
 In some cases, edits to its associated Location were not being properly reflected for the Item's `locationName`, `visitationOrder`, and `uiColor`.
-See comments in `Location.updateValues`~~ *This updating issue was addressed in changes made on 26 Dec*.
+See comments in `Location.updateValues`~~ *This issue was addressed in changes made on 26 Dec*.

 ## General App Structure